KTH/devops-course/contributions/executable-tutorial/pdchao-docl/README.md

 Executable tutorial

 ## Description

-Stryker Mutator is a tool where you are able to test how relevant your own tests that you creat are towards detecting bugs.
-We plan on creating a tutorial that shows how to set up Stryker Mutator on your own machine, explain the services Stryker Mutator provides, and give an simple example of Stryker Mutator in use.

-We plan on using Katacoda to step through the tutorial interactively and execute the necessary steps that we detailed above.
-We will voice over what we are doing to create a tutorial that is easy for the user to follow.

-<strong>Proposal/motivation</strong>
 Mutation testing is an important part for ensuring that your test suite is robust and thorough.

 We created a Katacoda Tutorial to teach the user about the Stryker Mutator tool and how to implement it into their own project.